swanbeck/coral_cli/README.md

 ```
 which should print out
 ```
-Coral wraps Docker for the Coral ecosystem
+Coral provides and manages an ecosystem of composable robotics software

 Usage:
   coral [flags]